 Make sure you’re getting the best possible HEPA vacuum by looking for a model with the filter situated after the motor, gaskets that keep air from bypassing the filter, and an in-store demo with a laser particle counter, which should read nearly zero when held up to the vacuum’s exhaust stream while it’s running.

 In other cleaning products, avoid those with fragrances, solvents such as alcohol and glycol ethers, and irritants like formaldehyde.
-There are several brands of all-natural cleaners on the market (think Method and Seventh Generation), and you can achieve sparkling, health-friendly results by getting back to basics with homemade cleaners incorporating borax, baking soda, vinegar and lemon juice.
+There are several brands of all-natural cleaners on the market, and you can achieve sparkling, health-friendly results by getting back to basics with homemade cleaners incorporating borax, baking soda, vinegar and lemon juice.
 And don’t forget to add the best ingredient of all: as weather permits, open windows for a daily dose of fresh air and release of the stale air pent up indoors.

 Decorating and improving

 Last but not least, when you’re tackling a room revamp or other improvement, carefully consider what invisible irritants could possibly accompany the new look.
 Synthetic carpeting and other treated flooring products can off-gas into the residential indoor atmosphere, paints and adhesives release volatile organic compounds (VOCs), and fabrics trap dust and breed dust mites.